tilezen/vector-datasource/docs/layers.md

 #### `optional` properties:

-* `incident_id`: used to identify an incident that is common across multiple features.
-E.g. Where `road_kind` may differ across features but affected by a common incident
+* `root_id`: an identifier which can be used to link or group together multiple traffic incident features of type `line`, which are related by being part of a common traffic incident that is for example, split across different types of roads
 * `warning_level`: the severity of the incident that has occured, with three possible values: `low` (least severer), `minor`, `major`, and `critical` (most severer).

 If the roads layer features include `linear_ref_id`, then traffic incidents layer features may include the following, in which case the traffic data should be delivered without geometry and run-time linked with the roads layer.